AmanChoudhariXGitHub/CodeAlpha_Disease-Prediction-from-Medical-Data/README.md

 # CodeAlpha_Disease-Prediction-from-Medical-Data
 Created a model to predict the likelihood of a disease based on medical data (e.g., symptoms, patient history).
 Used datasets with labeled medical records and apply classification algorithms.

+I will be using datasets of 3 very common diseases those are,
+1) Diabetes
+2) Heart Disease
+3) Parkinson's Disease

+I will be using Support Vector Machine (SVM) model due to its high accuracy prediction even for non-numeric datatype.

+I have deployed this model as a web-app using streamlit.
+You can find the streamlit code in "app.py".